hSaria/ChromaTerm/README.md

 ## Color

+### Background and Foreground

 The color is a hex string prefixed by `b` for background (e.g. `b#123456`) and `f` for foreground (e.g. `f#abcdef`).

 You can color the foreground and background simultaneously by separating them with a space, like `b#123456 f#abcdef`.

+### Style

+In addition to the foreground and background, the following styles are supported, though some terminals ignore them:

+-   Blink
+-   Bold
+-   Italic
+-   Striked
+-   Underline

+### Group-Specific

-A color can be applied per regex group (see the 2nd example rule).
+A color can be applied per RegEx group (see the 2nd example rule).
+You can apply as many groups as long as its in the RegEx.

 # Help